Eighties Part One

 14. Yung Wallace and Vanessa

-15. Sandy MacRae and Cindy Langham
+15. Sandy MacRae and Victoria Langham

 16. Pam Thomas and John Goode

-17. Michael Miles and Terri Box.
+17. Michael Miles and Terri Box

-I have one more thing to say - these people were my best friends.
+I have one more thing to say - many of these people were my best friends.
 My work and my personal life were one and the same.
 I was their leader... yes... but I was also part of the group.
 I was proud to witness the results of the close-knit group I had weaved together with lots of help from people like Judy Price and V-Ann Noblitt.

 Liz Bashaw, John Varvaro